DAKiersz/DAKiersz/README.md

  [![Website](https://img.shields.io/website?down_color=red&down_message=offline&label=kiersz.dev&up_color=blue&up_message=online&url=https%3A%2F%2Fkiersz.dev%2F)](https://kiersz.dev) [![Blog](https://img.shields.io/website?down_color=red&down_message=offline&label=somethingstochastic.com&up_color=blue&up_message=online&url=https%3A%2F%2Fsomethingstochastic.com%2F)](https://somethingstochastic.com) [![Vault](https://img.shields.io/website?down_color=red&down_message=offline&label=vault.kiersz.dev&up_color=blue&up_message=online&url=https%3A%2F%2Fvault.kiersz.dev%2F)](https://vault.kiersz.dev)

-- Homelab (infra-proxima) - Building secure home infrastructure and gaming servers from scratch.
-I'm currently rewriting the whole infra for it using Terraform, Packer and Docker, Ansible.
+- My technical documentation website running on Material of MkDocs [somethingstochastic.com](https://somethingstochastic.com).
+- A frontpage [kiersz.dev](https://kiersz.dev) with a CV.
+- Homelab - A continued passion with an aim to have a mini datacenter situated on a Startech 25U rack.
+The main project is temporarly on hold, but previously was done using Terraform, Packer and Docker, Ansible.
+The main server runs on Unraid Pro for the time being.
-- MOTES - A astronomical spectral reduction package.
+- MOTES - An astronomical spectral reduction package as a legacy of my unfinished Doctorial studies.
 Working with its principal developer [Tom Seccull](https://github.com/tseccull)  :stars:

-- A blog [somethingstochastic.com](https://somethingstochastic.com) where my polished notes will eventually end up there.
-- A frontpage [kiersz.dev](https://kiersz.dev) with a CV.
+### Completed / Deprecated Projects

+- [Something Stochastic Blog](https://github.com/DAKiersz/something-stochastic-hugo) - The initial incarnation of this was supposed to be a blog, written in Hugo and Bootstrap my your truly.
+However, time got tight and my efforts concentrated elsewhere, so this domain transfered to my technical documentation website.
-- My non-production Obsidian [vault](https://dakiersz-group.gitlab.io/obsidian-dak-public/) for the public domain, containing boilerplates and a general knowledge base.
-It's [hosted](https://gitlab.com/dakiersz-group/obsidian-dak-public) on GitLab Pages.
+- My non-production, Obsidian vault for the public domain.
+This was a MKDocs website [hosted](https://gitlab.com/dakiersz-group/obsidian-dak-public) on GitLab Pages.
+This now merged with [somethingstochastic.com](https://somethingstochastic.com) to preserve the domain and is hosted on Github/Azure Static Web Apps.

 ### :satellite: Experience